Service

 Fit and verify

-Battery fitted, terminals cleaned, BMS registered where required, then a charging check confirms the system is back to manufacturer behaviour.
+Battery fitted, terminals cleaned, BMS registered or hybrid codes cleared where required, then a charging or balance check confirms the system is back to manufacturer behaviour.

 Brands we service